 wrapped around a sanding block (it’s just a comfortable way for me to hand sand).
 I should mention that this paint “wet distresses” beautifully…but that is not the look I wanted here.
 And that is another blog post entirely.
 So here is a sanding shot:

 It doesn’t take much at all to exposed the underlayer!
 And it is so exciting as it comes through….really y’all…..I get really excited!
 So I sanded all 6 drawers and then went after the body!
 It all looked just like the above pictures when I was done…..I just forgot to snap a photo.
 Mostly because I could not WAIT to start with the colored wax!
 I had decided to do the the drawers and the top surface in more of a blue while leaving the body in a green tone.
 And this is how it went down….beware….lots of pics!

 Heavily brushed on a layer of Periwinkle Wax, which is like whipped heaven!!!!!
 The wax also comes in a spray form, which is pretty amazing too.
-(NOTE: Periwinkle is no longer available, but the Jewel Tone Wax is the next closest thing and will achieve the same look) I was careful to really load it in the low lying crevices around the details!
+(NOTE: Periwinkle is no longer available) I was careful to really load it in the low lying crevices around the details!
 That is where it will live forever after I wipe off the excess wax.
 Here is how it looks as you cover it in colored wax….